The Warhead Cable Test Dilemma

 All weekend, Stanton worried about Harry’s directive.
 Bryson cables were used to manufacture fuses in missiles.
 Stanton thought about several people he knew from high school, who were now on active duty in a war zone overseas.
 He thought about possible harm to innocent civilians or even to U.S. service members if a missile misfired.
 He wondered if anyone in the parent corporation could help, but did not know anyone there to call.

-1. Please identify three ethical issues at Bryson Cable, and explain why you think the issues you have identified are ethical ones.
-(15 points possible)
+1. Please identify 3 ethical issues at Bryson Cable, and explain why you think the issues you have identified are ethical ones.

 3. What do you think Stanton should do or say now?
-Please identify three actions he might take to resolve the three ethics problems — one action for each problem.
-(10 points possible)
+Please identify 3 options and provide an argument for or against each option.